-Florian Scheuer is Professor of Economics of Institutions at the University of Zurich, endowed by the UBS International Center of Economics in Society.
+Florian Scheuer is UBS Professor of Economics of Institutions at the University of Zurich.
 He was previously Assistant Professor of Economics at Stanford University, a Visiting Professor at Harvard University and UC Berkeley, and a National Fellow at the Hoover Institution.
 He holds a PhD in Economics from MIT.

 Professor Scheuer's research connects the fields of public finance, economic theory, macroeconomics and political economy.
 In particular, he has studied how rising inequality affects various aspects of optimal tax policy and vice versa.
 His work has been published in the American Economic Review, the Journal of Political Economy, the Quarterly Journal of Economics and the Review of Economic Studies, among other journals.